BCLibraries/burns-exhibits/content/roycroft/roycroft-examples.md

 >}}
 {{< figure src="../tagastesignature.jpg"
            headline="Anna Paine Signature"
-           description="Hubbard, Elbert. *[So Here Then are the Preachments Entitled The city of Tagaste: and A dream and a Prophecy](https://bc-primo.hosted.exlibrisgroup.com/primo-explore/fulldisplay?docid=ALMA-BC21327955940001021&context=L&vid=bclib_new&search_scope=lib_BURNS&tab=bcl_only&lang=en_US)*, PS2042 .C5 1900 GENERAL"
+           description="Hubbard, *[So Here Then are the Preachments Entitled The city of Tagaste: and A dream and a Prophecy](https://bc-primo.hosted.exlibrisgroup.com/primo-explore/fulldisplay?docid=ALMA-BC21327955940001021&context=L&vid=bclib_new&search_scope=lib_BURNS&tab=bcl_only&lang=en_US)*, PS2042 .C5 1900 GENERAL"
 >}}
 {{% /galleryrow %}}